Art & Design

 Take a look at the Coverage Overview below and our Programme of Study: Progression & Milestones document.
 Download them at the base of the page and then take a look at the 'Implement & Impact' section of the website to see how we bring this to life with the help of our ‘how’ Classroom Craft philosophy.

 ART & DESIGN IMPLEMENTATION & MONITORING: SO MY CURRENT WORK IS.....

 * I am currently monitoring the new curriculum and what the children are producing.
 Chatting with the children and studying their sketchbooks and final pieces of artwork are an important part of my work at the moment.

-It is a question of studying what the teams across school are producing as we continue to complete the initial terms in our new curriculum.
-I am interested to see which aspects of our newly planned Programme of Study are most successful and achieve our intentions and where we can tweak and refine our plans to make them more effective.
+It is a question of studying what the teams across school are producing as we continue to operate the second cycle of our new curriculum.
+I am interested to see which aspects of our Programme of Study are most successful and achieve our intentions and where we can tweak and refine our plans to make them more effective.
 This is something that our headteacher encourages as we continually look to improve and develop without ever standing still.